otus-devops-2019-05/ivbor7_microservices/README.md

    - _name_ - the name for identification in config
  _namespace_ - visibility area (not mandatory)

+To run kubernetes of certain version use flag --kubernetes-version <version> (v1.8.0) As default hypervisor the VirtualBox is used, but you can use other hypervisor specify option --vm-driver=<hypervisor>

 - Getting info about nodes:

 ```sh
 $ kubectl get nodes